DFE-Digital/register-trainee-teachers/docs/machine-setup.md

 When the versions are updated in main run `asdf install` again to update your installation.

-(We don’t mandate asdf, you can use other tools if you prefer.)
+(We do not mandate asdf, you can use other tools if you prefer.)